Microalbuminuria ICD-10-CM Codes

 • Regular tests are crucial, especially for those at risk.
 Diabetes patients often require annual microalbuminuria tests.

-• Diagnosis involves an albumin-to-creatinine ratio (ACR) test.
-It measures albumin against creatinine, a muscle waste product.
+• Diagnosis involves a test for the albumin-to-creatinine ratio (ACR).
+It measures albumin against creatinine, a waste product of muscle metabolism.
 Repeated tests confirm persistent elevation.

 • Low-level proteinuria